-On 15th May 2018 at Milton Keynes Hospital, Andy Sanders will run a discussion workshop related to lens materials, properties and applications in modern practice.
+On 15th May 2018 at Milton Keynes Hospital, Andy Sanders ran a discussion workshop related to ophthalmic lens materials, properties and applications in modern practice.

-By analysis of ophthalmic lens characteristics, such as impact resistance, UV / Infra-red absorption, Abbe value , torsional strength , photochromic properties and tinting, you can decide on the most appropriate lens material for various scenarios.
+Through the discussion of various scenarios, he guided us through the analysis of ophthalmic lens characteristics, such as impact resistance, UV / Infra-red absorption, Abbe value , torsional strength , photochromic properties and tinting, and helped us to decide on the most appropriate lens material for each case.
 Approved for 3 interactive CET points for optometrists (standards of practice, communication, optical appliances) and DOs (standards of practice, communication, optical appliances, paediatric dispensing).
 Sponsored by Hoya.

-Date TBC at Milton Keynes Hospital, Ms Bina Parmar will deliver a lecture on paediatric ophthalmology.
-This event is approved for 1 interactive CET point for: optometrists (ocular disease, standards of practice, binocular vision); DOs (ocular abnormalities, standards of practice, paediatric dispensing).
+On 17th July 2018 at Milton Keynes Hospital, Ms Bina Parmar will deliver a lecture on paediatric ophthalmology.
+Ms Parmar, who specialises in paediatrics and strabismus, will present a range of ocular conditions which she sees in her paediatric clinic, describing their assessment, management, and urgency of referral.
+This event is approved for 1 interactive CET point for optometrists (ocular disease, standards of practice, binocular vision) and DOs (ocular abnormalities, standards of practice, paediatric dispensing).
+Sponsored by BMI.

 To be sure of receiving your invitations, please send your email address to: